usc-psychsim/rddl2psychsim/README.md

 - `non-fluent`, converted into constants to be used for the definition of dynamics for other variables

+  - <u>Note:</u> no PsychSim features are created for non-fluents, *i.e.*, they are used only *during* conversion to PsychSim

 - ` state-fluent`, `interm-fluent`, and `observ-fluent`, all converted into PsychSim features

   - <u>Note:</u> `observ-fluent` variables are automatically added to agent's `omega` if `partially-observed` is specified in the `requirements` section

 - `action-fluent`, converted into PsychSim action

   <u>Notes:</u>

-  - Supports parameterized (n-arity) predicates by creating state features in PsychSim for *all* combinations of the parameters in the provided instance
+  - Supports parameterized (n-arity) fluents (predicates or functions) by creating state features in PsychSim for *all* combinations of the parameters in the provided instance

+  - Parameters can be of a constant type (`enum` or `object`, see below) or fluents (variable or constant) whose type has a finite domain such that they can be enumerated at conversion time

   - Fluent stratification level from RDDL file is used to define the following hierarchy among features: